|

 Cross Quilting

-locate all the quilt words in a word search puzzle.
-To make this more
+Each team will have 5-10 minutes to locate all the quilt words in a word search puzzle.
+To make this more challenging, do not use a key on the page!

 Don't Say That!

-Fat Quarter Poker
+Fat Quarter Toss

 Frog Stitch Wizard

-a race to be the first quilter to "reverse" stitch a "bad" block. a
+A race to be the first quilter to “reverse” stitch a “bad” block. a great way to get your rippppit done by someone else.

-Each team gets a picture of a quilt - tons of blocks - they must find the
+Each team gets a picture of a quilt – tons of blocks – they must find the named blocks in the least amount of time.

 How many blocks?

 Each team will be assigned THREE letters.
-They will have 5 minutes to write
+They will have 5 minutes to write down as many block names as they can that begin with that letter.
+Barbara Brackman’s book will be used as the “dictionary.”

 Name It

-items the winner is the one who can name the most after looking for 1
+A tray full of quilty items the winner is the one who can name the most after looking for 1 or 2 minutes.
+No note-taking allowed! a variation put several “not sharp” items in a bag tell what they are just by touch.

 Name that Quilt Block!